 Yes.
 The Labour Contract Law prescribes certain procedures to dismiss employees.
-If an employer plans to terminate a labour contract unilaterally, it must provide prior notice to the trade union, even if the employer is not unionised.
+If an employer plans to terminate a labour contract unilaterally, it must provide prior notice to the trade union, even if the employer does not have a trade union.
 In this case, the local or municipal union may be notified.
-If the employer violates any laws, regulations or the labour contract, the union may ask the employer to take corrective measures.
+If the employer violates any laws, regulations or labour contract, the union may ask the employer to take corrective measures.
 The employer must consider the union's opinions and notify the union in writing of the outcome.
-Usually, no prior government approval is required to terminate an employee's contract, but such approval will be necessary in practice in the event of a mass lay-off.
+Usually, no prior government approval is required to terminate an employee's contract, but such approval will be necessary in practice in the event of a mass layoff.